First up this week, Colorado passed an expansive law that

 prevents the use of a job applicant’s credit history in hiring or employment

-.
+decisions.
 The law is broad, basically applying

 to every employer outside the law enforcement profession, and almost every